catdieval/personal-website/README.md

 Here is the repository for my personal website, written in HTML and CSS.

-This contains a short biography and a list of technical / soft skills.
+This contains a short biography, a list of technical / soft skills and informations about my web development course.